nosas/blog/deep_learning_python/ch1/article.md

 Artificial intelligence is a general field that encompasses machine learning and deep learning.

 ### Symbolic AI
-Early AI programs from 1950s - such as Chess AI - involved hardcoded rules crafted by programmers.
+Early AI programs from the 1950s - such as Chess AI - involved hardcoded rules crafted by programmers.
-This approach is known as *symbolic AI*, and was the dominant paradigm in AI from the 50s to the late 1980s.
+This approach is known as *symbolic AI*and was the dominant paradigm in AI from the 50s to the late 1980s.
 Symbolic AI reached its peak popularity during the *expert systems* boom of the 80s.

 Symbolic AI is successful when applied to well-defined, logical problems like Chess or Go.